-What do these guidelines in Scripture mean to your students?
-They mean first of all that they should enter marriage with the understanding that it is to be a permanent and exclusive relationship.
+What do these guidelines in Scripture mean to the parents in your class?
+They mean first of all that they need to impress upon their children the importance of entering into marriage with the understanding that it is to be a permanent and exclusive relationship.
 Anyone who enters a marriage with the idea that divorce is an option for the future has already gone a long way toward undermining his marriage.
-Secondly, your students should recognize that Paul's comments do not justify a marriage between a Christian and a non-Christian.
+Secondly, Paul's comments do not justify a marriage between a Christian and a non-Christian.
 Paul was speaking to new converts whose spouses had not come to Christ.
 He was not in any way justifying "missionary dating," or worse, "missionary marriages"!
 Thirdly, impress upon your students the fact that divorce is the result of sin in the world.
 This means that even divorces that are said to be legitimate in Scripture are associated with a great deal of pain, suffering, and guilt.
 The cavalier attitude taken by most Americans toward the matter of divorce masks a great deal of agony, not only for the adults whose lives are shattered, but for the millions of children who never know the peace of a family life that follows God's design.